ELISHA1994/store-mangement/README.md

 # Start Commands for docker-compose file
 Builds, (re)creates, starts, and attaches to containers for a service.
 `docker-compose up`
+Information:
+- Database can be accessed with PG-Admin via `localhost:5050` and then connect your database
+- NestJS Api can be accessed on `localhost:8080/api`

 # Start Commands for Docker
 Build your image: